Welcome to Riddle 2.0! Two years in the making, Riddle 2.0 is the most flexible and powerful online quiz maker on the planet.

 You’ll be able to save each palette for future use.

-We’re hard at work on our completely revamped personality test.
+We’re proud of our completely revamped personality test.

 - Attributes / sub-categories – go one level deeper than personality results.
 For a Harry Potter quiz, you will be able to show users a primary result (‘You’re Harry/Hermione/Ron’) but also secondary attributes (‘You scored 95% for valor, 67% for honesty, 73% for IQ’)